-with woebegone faces we boarded the train for Munich.
+With woebegone faces we boarded the train for Munich.
 But once there, our faces brightened, and our purses lightened.
 The sports-shops are a mountaineer's paradise.
-Too bad we hadn't got unlimited cash and, after all, there are Customs and Excise Cetober, 1958.
-Donth took place at the time and largely in the manner predicted by our consultants some months ago. gaba Definitely the last sunshine of the holiday was enjoyed during the channel crossing.
+Too bad we hadn't got unlimited cash and, after all, there are Customs and Excise Cotober, 1958.
+Donth took place at the time and largely in

+Sunday .. oge adjoom emos afastlianos two vd bejeiberg remam edt Definitely the last sunshine of the holiday was enjoyed during the channel crossing.
 Alas, we haven't seen much since.

 (You will have observed that John Welbourn paddled in Austria so now the Austrians have seen them; but there is no truth in the rumour that J.W. was slightly wounded by a keen fisherman out shooting heron - Ed.)
+H.P.